Laundry Bluing Explained

 If adding bluing only to the rinse cycle, use 1/8 teaspoon dissolved in a quart of water.
 Never use an automatic dispenser for bluing in a top load washer for either the wash or rinse cycle addition.

-How to Use Laundry Bluing in a Front Load Washer
+How to Use Laundry Bluing to Whiten Whites in a Front Load Washer

 For use in a front load washer use the same amounts of bluing as directed above.
 If the dispensing drawers on your washer remain unlocked during the cycle, dilute the bluing in 1 to 2 quarts of water and add through the dispenser directly into the cycle after it has already filled with water.